2018/2019 Scholarships at Montana State

 Native American Scholarships

 Both need-based and academic scholarships are awarded to qualified Native American students.
 For need-based scholarships, applicants should complete the Free Application for Federal Student Aid and submit it to the processing center prior to December 1.
-For academic scholarships (not need-based), applicants should contact the Center for Native American Studies, P.O.
+For academic scholarships (not need-based), applicants should contact the Department of Native American Studies, P.O.
 Box 172340, Montana State University, Bozeman, MT 59717- 2340, (406) 994-3881.

 American Indian Tuition Waiver